 Do you want to visit Canada?
-To travel to beautiful places, visit specific tourist sites, or visit family members or friends?
+Travel to beautiful places, visit tourist sites, family members and friends?
 A visitor visa allows foreign nationals like yourself to enter Canada as a visitor.

 What are the Different Types of Visitor Visas?

 A Temporary Resident Visa (TRV) authorizes you to enter Canada as a temporary resident.
 If you are from a visa-exempt country, then you don’t need to apply for a TRV.

 The TRV is also referred to as a “Visitor Visa”.

 There are 2 different types of visitor visas:

 A single entry visa allows you to travel to Canada once during the validity period.

 A multiple-entry visa can be issued for a maximum period of 10 years or 1 month before the expiry date on your passport, whichever is earlier.